rjones-lf/iroha/docs/source/api/commands.rst

 1. Asset and account should exist
 2. Added quantity precision should be equal to asset precision
 3. Creator of the transaction should have a role which has permissions for subtraction of assets
-4. Creator of transaction subtracts account quantity in his/her account only

 Transfer asset
 --------------